Radiology Technologist Schools and Careers in Wyoming

 Projected Job Growth

-Estimates show potential job growth of 14.6% for radiologic technologists and technicians in Wyoming between 2018 and 2028.5 A lower job growth is predicted – at 9% – for radiologic technologists and technicians nationwide in the same time period.5 According to The Bureau of Labor Statistics (BLS), in 2020, an estimated 420 radiologic tech jobs existed in Wyoming.6 The average salary for radiologic technologists in Wyoming was $61,060.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
-Wyoming Medical Center, Campbell County Memorial Hospital, Cheyenne Regional Medical Center, and Ivinson Memorial Hospital are among the hospitals, physicians’ offices, medical imaging facilities, and other medical facilities that typically hire radiologic technologists and technicians in the state.
+Estimates show potential job growth of 11.6% for radiologic technologists and technicians in Wyoming between 2020 and 2030.5 Slower job growth of 8.6% is predicted for radiologic technologists and technicians nationwide over the same time period.5 According to The Bureau of Labor Statistics (BLS), in 2022, an estimated 430 radiologic techs worked in Wyoming.6 The average salary for radiologic technologists in Wyoming was $67,560.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Banner Wyoming Medical Center, Campbell County Health, Cheyenne Regional Medical Center, and Ivinson Memorial Hospital are among the hospitals, physicians’ offices, and other medical imaging facilities that typically hire radiologic technologists and technicians in the state.

 Wyoming Radiologic Technologist Salary by Metro Area